Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Conclusion

 \textbf{Evaluation Methods} \quad To ensure the robustness of our evaluation metrics, we meticulously designed a dual-method evaluation framework aimed at mitigating the randomness intrinsic to imperfect information games. \textbf{ (1) Variable Random Seeds:} \agentname{} play against different baselines for 100 games utilizing varying random seeds for each game.
 This tactic is intended to dampen the stochastic variability introduced by the random seed settings.
 The results are shown in Table \ref{tab:result}. \textbf{(2) Same Cards with Exchange Position:} We ran a series of 50 games with a fixed random seed, thereby keeping the sequence of cards constant across these games. \agentname{} initially played at position 0 for the first 50 games, then we rerun the 50 games but switched the position of \agentname{} and the baseline model.
 In this way, \agentname{} and the baseline should have the same card strength over 100 games, and thus we can better evaluate the performance of each.
 The results of these experiments are presented in Table \ref{tab:res_seed}.

-\textbf{Results Analysis} \quad (1) \textbf{\agentname{} outperforms all baselines:} As illustrated in Table \ref{tab:result}, it is evident that our GPT-4-based \agentname{} outperforms all other algorithms specifically trained on Leduc Hold'em environments.
-Notably, it not only defeats these methods but also secures the highest average chip count in the comparisons.
-Our approach surpasses the second-best method by an impressive margin of approximately 200\%.
-These findings compellingly showcase the advantages of employing large language models in the realm of imperfect information games, as well as affirm the effectiveness of our proposed framework.
-(2) \textbf{The gap between GPT-3.5 and GPT-4 is large:} While GPT-4 delivers performance that either matches or outperforms other baselines, agents using GPT-3.5 experience a significant drop in performance.
+\textbf{Results Analysis} \quad (1) \textbf{\agentname{} outperforms {most} baselines:} As illustrated in Table \ref{tab:result}, {it is evident that our GPT-4-based \agentname{} outperforms {most} other algorithms specifically trained on Leduc Hold'em environments except CFR+.
+Notably, it not only defeats most of these methods but also secures the highest average chip count in the comparisons.
+Our approach surpasses the second-best method by an impressive margin of approximately 25\%.
+Even if the current design cannot achieve Nash-Equilibrium, these findings compellingly showcase the potential of employing large language models in the realm of imperfect information games, as well as affirm the effectiveness of our proposed framework.} (2) \textbf{The gap between GPT-3.5 and GPT-4 is large:} While GPT-4 delivers performance that either matches or outperforms other baselines, agents using GPT-3.5 experience a significant drop in performance.
 Specifically, the winning probability for agents built on GPT-3.5 stands at just 50\%, as opposed to 100\% for GPT-4-based agents.
 Additionally, the average chip payoff for GPT-3.5 agents is negative, underlining the stark performance disparity between the two versions of the language model.
 The further reason analysis can be found in Appendix \ref{sec:gap}.
 (3) \textbf{\agentname{} outperforms baselines in both positions:} Utilizing identical card sequences for both positions, \agentname{} exhibits a consistent winning pattern against various baselines, as evidenced in Table \ref{tab:res_seed}.
 This robust performance serves as compelling evidence to substantiate the claim that \agentname{} outperforms the baseline models when card strength is held constant.